top of page

 On top of emotional stress, we also can experience depression.
 Depression may result from the trauma or pain of a difficult breakup.
 We’ve all been there before and it’s not great, it sucks.
 Moreover, changes in family finances and living arrangements often cause even more stress and depression.

-Additionally, mental health issues like depression can damage your self-esteem, making it difficult for you to perceive your significance (self doubt), creating a "mental barrier" that inhibits you from successfully having sex.
+Additionally, mental health issues like depression can damage your self-esteem, making it difficult for you to perceive your significance (self-doubt), creating a "mental barrier" that inhibits you from successfully having sex.

 Performance Anxiety